It's not for everyone.

 - The plot of The Da Vinci Code centers around attempts to prove that Jesus, contrary to his depiction in The Bible (see under Religion), averted this trope with Mary Magdalene.

 - In The Bible, Jesus is depicted as the Married to the Job variety, too busy spreading His teachings and generally being a really cool guy to worry about romance.
-Some believe that the historical Jesus may have averted this with Mary Magdalene.

 - St. Augustine embraced The Casanova variant of this lifestyle in his youth, famously praying, "Grant me chastity and continence, but not yet."
 His prayers were apparently answered when he converted to Christianity and entered the priesthood some years later.